πŸ” Month 6: Jobs search

 To help you prepare for the recruitment process and improve your chances of getting hired, here are some useful resources:

-• The Comprehensive Guide to Finding a Kick-Ass UX Job - A great introduction to the hiring process and choosing the right job for you.
+• The Comprehensive Guide to Finding a Kick-Ass UX Jobarrow-up-right - A great introduction to the hiring process and choosing the right job for you.

-• Jobs playlist - A growing collection of videos where I share how to approach the UX recruitment process, how to answer questions, and prepare for the interviews.
+• Jobs playlistarrow-up-right - A growing collection of videos where I share how to approach the UX recruitment process, how to answer questions, and prepare for the interviews.

 Applying for jobs